xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 2. Enter the required credentials for **Authentication**.
 Your credentials are encrypted by default for security.

     - **Server URL**: `https://dev.azure.com/{yourorganization}`
     - **Personal Access Token**: your [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
 We recommend you to create a Personal Access Token with full scope access.
-(Learn about the [Permission](https://docs.microsoft.com/en-us/azure/devops/organizations/security/about-permissions?view=azure-devops&tabs=preview-page#permissions))

 3. Click **Connect** to verify whether Azure DevOps is connected successfully.